htcondor/htcondor/docs/users-manual/file-transfer.rst

 job, as it executes, accesses files as they are found on the execute machine.

-There are three ways to specify files and paths for **transfer_input_files** :index:`transfer_input_files<single: transfer_input_files; submit commands>`:
+There are four ways to specify files and paths for **transfer_input_files** :index:`transfer_input_files<single: transfer_input_files; submit commands>`:

 #.
 Relative to the current working directory as the job is submitted, if